-The Diocesan Accounts Department fulfils a number of roles for the Diocese of Connor as well as a number of other church bodies.
+The Diocesan Office fulfils a number of roles for the Diocese of Connor.

 Its principal role is to manage the resources of the diocese through budgets, reports and accounts together with controlling its banking and capital assets to enable the Diocesan Council and its committees to be as effective as possible in supporting and developing the church in the Diocese of Connor.